Email Campaign

 g_sharedState.customValue = strValue

-a SharedState variable with the name "customValue" can be defined, which is filled with a specific value, e.g. the value from a data field.
-In a follow-on email action, the value set in the shared state can be read out again.
+A SharedState variable named "customValue" can be defined and assigned a specific value, such as the value from a data field.
+In a subsequent email operation, the value set in the shared state can be read again.

-To do this, use the prefix "urn:sharedState:" mentioned above followed by the name of the "customValue" variable defined in the Groovy action.
-When using an entry from a system data group, the value is made up as follows:
+To do this, use the prefix "urn:sharedState:" mentioned above, followed by the name of the variable "customValue" defined in the Groovy action.
+When using an entry from a system data group, the value is composed as follows:

 urn:systemDataGroup:APPLICATIONS_GUID:DATAFIELD_GUID

-Enter the GUID of the application in which the system data group was created and the GUID of the data field from the system data group whose value is to be used, e.g:
+Enter the GUID of the application in which the system data group was created, and the GUID of the data field from the system data group whose value you want to use, for example:

 urn:systemDataGroup:142EB475CEF4B719CE2A8430AFEEAF986BFCB229:8647E7B2E26E98FCBAF32DE2C867B2EF756707DA

-Click on "OK" to save the settings and close the dialog again.
+Click "OK" to save the settings and close the dialog box.

 Sender